open-mesh-mirror/doc/batman-adv/Tweaking.rst

 In bridged LAN setups it is advisable to enable the bridge loop avoidance in order to avoid broadcast loops that can bring the entire LAN to a standstill.
-The [[Bridge-loop-avoidance\|bridge loop avoidance page]] explains the bridge loop problematic in greater detail as well as the batman-adv approach to address it.
+The :doc:`bridge loop avoidance page <Bridge-loop-avoidance>` explains the bridge loop problematic in greater detail as well as the batman-adv approach to address it.
 It is necessary to activate the bridge loop avoidance at compile time before you can use this feature (consult `the README.external